-All schools have a Parent Council - to get involved please contact the school.
+All schools have a Parent Council - please find more information below and to get involved please contact the school.
 Schools will also issue specific information related to this at the start of the school year.

 The school values the important part that parents/carers play in their children's education and sees partnership with parents/carers as an effective way of enhancing children's achievements and promoting better school ethos and communication.